hemrathore/Stock-Sentiment-Analysis/readme.md

-Using Finviz.com for stock headlines
+Using Finviz.com for stock headlines.
 Using beautifulsoup to parse the HTML code and get relevant stuff Create virtual environment with -> virtualenv env Activate environment env/Scripts/activate